mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 #### 24:10

-And then, in *Bendowa*, Dogen Zenji mentions that zazen is *jijiyu samadhi*. *Jijiyu samadhi* is exactly the same meaning as *sho*: verification, or actualizing the ultimate nature of existence.
+And then, in *Bendōwa*, Dogen Zenji mentions that zazen is *jijiyu samadhi*. *Jijiyu samadhi* is exactly the same meaning as *sho*: verification, or actualizing the ultimate nature of existence.
 That is *jijiyu samadhi*.

 That is, in terms of practice, *sho* is explained as *jijiyu samadhi*: self becomes self, and is self-ing, and settles in the self, exactly.
 That is a unique way to manifest the ultimate nature of existence called *sho*.
 Very deep, deep experience of enlightenment.
 Very deep, profound – *before* you put the name on it.
 This is called *sho*.